peremartra/optipfair/README.md

 - Simple Python API and CLI interface
 - Progress tracking and detailed statistics
 - **NEW**: Bias visualization tools to analyze and understand fairness issues
+- **NEW**: LLM Reference manual for pair programming

+## LLM Reference Manual for Pair Programming

+The file `optipfair_llm_reference_manual.md` is included in this repository to serve as a comprehensive reference for OptiPFair when working with large language models (LLMs).
+You can add this file to your prompt or project to provide LLMs with detailed context about OptiPFair’s API, features, and usage patterns.
+This is especially useful for facilitating effective pair programming with LLMs and OptiPFair, enabling more accurate code generation, troubleshooting, and integration.

 ## Installation